 Professionalism is the fundamental principle of the core values in physical therapy practice.
 It encompasses accountability, integrity, compassion, altruism, and social and professional duty.
-Students are expected to demonstrate professional behaviors across settings, whether engaged in clinical practice, classroom instruction, peer or faculty interaction, or in research or laboratory activities.
+Students are expected to demonstrate professional behaviors across settings, whether engaged in clinical practice, classroom instruction, peer or faculty interaction, or in research or laboratory activities, and abide by all program policies and procedures, as well as complying with the APTA code of ethics and standards of the profession.
 Student professional behavior is a component of evaluation in addition to academic performance.
 Recognition and/or remediation of exemplary or unacceptable professional behaviors of either students or instructors can be enacted by the use of a Professional Behaviors Assessment (PBA) form.
 Any faculty, instructor, or student may fill out a PBA form for either exemplary or unacceptable behaviors observed during any program activities or classes.
 Completed PBA forms are discussed with the involved parties as well as the student's advisor and/or the program director.
+PBA forms should include an action plan and timeline for follow up to ensure the issue is resolved when warranted.
 Unresolved or multiple PBA contracts may prevent progression in the program, result in probation, or dismissal from the program and will be determined on a case-by-case basis.
 The PBA form is available on the program Blackboard site.